BOI Reporting Service

 Who Counts as a Company Applicant?

-Your company applicant is just whoever submitted your formation paperwork to the state.
+Your company applicant is just whoever submitted your registration paperwork to the state.
 Most states call this an “incorporator.”
 Your company applicant can be someone within your company, but it doesn’t have to be—for example, if we form your LLC, we’ll be your company applicant.

 How do I file the BOIR?